 Payment for medical services is due at the time of each appointment, unless otherwise discussed.
 I provide a invoice that can be submitted for insurance purposes at the end of each month.
 Patients pay me directly, as I am not contracted with any insurance companies.
 However, if you have a PPO, you will likely have "out-of-network" benefits which means that visits will be reimbursed.
 I recommend that you call your insurer or look on their website to determine your mental health reimbursement.
 You can then learn how many outpatient visits you have per year, and how your insurance plan will reimburse the fee.

-In addition to my clinical practice, I work with medical clinics, hospitals businesses, artists, families, NGO's, schools and government agencies to design meaningful systems that promote mental wellness and create lasting change.
+I provide organizational consultation to medical clinics, hospitals, businesses, artists, families, NGO's, schools and government agencies to design meaningful systems that promote mental wellness and create lasting change.